 What a painful change has passed over the circumstances and condition of the poor Jew that in his own city, and close by where his temple stood, he has to suffer oppression and persecution.
 Should a Jew have a little of this world's good in his possession, he is oppressed and robbed by the Turks in a most unmerciful manner; in short, for him there is neither law nor justice.
-90 the Jewish-born, 19th century British Prime Minister Benjamin Disraeli "The Lord deals with the nations as the nations dealt with the Jews."
-In 1854, Disraeli argued in Parliament for Jewish emancipation in that

 The author and traveler Laurence Oliphant (1829-1888), motivated by religion, hoped the Jews' return to the Land would be the first step toward the world's redemption.
-91